Suge Knight Net Worth 2025: Rise, Fall, Biography & Legal Troubles

 Knight went to Lynwood High School, where he played football and ran track.
 He was strong and focused on sports.
 After high school he joined El Camino College and later moved to UNLV (University of Nevada, Las Vegas), where he played football for two more years.

 In 1987, during the NFL players’ strike, Knight briefly played as a replacement player for the Los Angeles Rams.
 He appeared in two games.
 His time in pro football was short.
-After football, he looked for new work.
-That path led him into music and management, where he found his chance to grow.
+After football, Knight shifted toward the music business, entering management and publishing — a move that ultimately changed his life and career.

 Career Beginnings and Rise with Death Row Records